lintool/guide/thesis-tips.md

 Don't expect me to catch typos.

 The only exception to my rule is for the abstract and certain parts of the introduction (e.g., contribution statement).
-I will go over, in detail, those parts multiple times to get it right.
+I will go over, in detail, those parts multiple times with you to get it right.